WHO confirms COVID variant 'substantially' more infectious | DW | 23.12.2020

 The World Health Organization has said it found a "substantial increase in transmission of the virus but no evidence yet of increased severity."

-The World Health Organization (WHO) met on Wednesday to discuss the new coronavirus variant, which has wreaked havoc on the UK and caused high alert across Europe.
+The World Health Organization (WHO) in Europe met on Wednesday to discuss the new coronavirus variant, which has wreaked havoc on the UK and caused high alert across Europe.

+The WHO's European region comprises 53 countries, including Russia and several Central Asian nations.
+In total,the region has registered nearly 24 million coronavirus cases and over 500,000 deaths.

-The WHO said it gathered its members to discuss strategies to counter the new, more infectious variant, in a meeting that was designed to help share information, a spokeswoman said.
+WHO Europe said it gathered its members to discuss strategies to counter the new, more infectious variant:

+"This will be a closed, expert meeting, not a planning meeting, and is an opportunity for UK health authorities to provide an update on the situation and take associated questions," a WHO spokeswoman said.

 In a tweet, the UN health organ said it found a "substantial increase in transmission of the virus but no evidence yet of increased severity" from the new variant.